tweag/ghc-proposals/proposals/0000-linear-types.rst

 Haskell, along with a few other languages, heralded the notion of *type safety* into mainstream programming.
 That is, *well-typed programs do not go wrong*.
 Well-typed programs do sometimes crash, or fail to terminate, but they do not segfault.
-But the system resources that these programs manipulate have changing states, need to be initialized before use and conversely, must be freed in a timely manner.
+Now, the system resources that these programs manipulate have changing states, need to be initialized before use and conversely, must be freed in a timely manner.
 We want not just type safety in Haskell, but also *resource